AddMorePower/publishing-pipeline/Long documentation/README.md

 ### Publishing on central NOMAD
 You have now all the tools to publish your unrecognised files on central NOMAD.
 If the `data` section is not used, you can proceed with your JSON file along with the unrecognised files.
-However, if the `data` section is used, then you need a last step to make everything works, you need to tell NOMAD that the content of the JSON file needs to be stored using the schema contained in the YAML file.
+However, if the `data` section is used, then you need a last step to make everything works, you need to tell NOMAD that the content of the JSON file needs to be stored in the entry using the schema contained in the YAML file.

 #### Linking the JSON and the YAML files
 When you exported the JSON content of your entry, you might have seen in the `data` section a metadata called `m_def`.